-It’s getting toward the end of your 3rd year and you are studying intensely for your core examination.
+It’s getting toward the end of your 3rd year, and you are studying intensely for your core examination.
 All of a sudden, you get a phone call from your chief resident.
 He says, ” We are making the schedule for next year.
-What would you like to do for your senior year electives?”
-You realize you haven’t really thought this through and you are not sure what to do.
-He just assigns you to a standard fourth year schedule.
+What would you like to do for your senior year radiology electives?”
+You realize you haven’t thought this through, and you are not sure what to do.
+He just assigns you to a standard fourth-year schedule.

 Believe it or not, this is a situation that often happens to most residents.
-Choosing your fourth year electives is not a decision you should take lightly.
-You should not have the choice made for you, nor should you make a choice without really thinking deeply about what you want.
-Your senior year elective choices can have repercussions upon your comfort zones in private practice and also your practice patterns for years to come.
-So, today we are going to discuss what not to do when you decide upon your senior schedule, which standard rotations are the best for senior electives, and some innovative ideas for creating rotations on your fourth year schedule that will really enhance your residency education and your career.
+Choosing your fourth-year electives is not a decision you should take lightly.
+You should not have the choice made for you, nor should you choose without thinking deeply about what you want.
+Your senior year elective decisions can have repercussions upon your comfort zones in private practice.
+This decision can also influence your practice patterns for years to come.
+Today, we will discuss what not to do when you decide upon your senior schedule, which standard rotations are the best for senior electives, and finally, some innovative ideas for creating rotations on your fourth-year schedule that will really enhance your residency education and your career.

-When you create a schedule for your fourth year, I would highly recommend to avoid adding scheduled rotations that duplicate your fellowship.
-Several times as associate residency director, I have had requests from residents to do a half a year in mammography when the resident has already been selected for a mammography fellowship.
+When you create a schedule for your fourth year, I recommend avoiding adding scheduled rotations that duplicate your fellowship.
+Several times, residents have requested six months in mammography when they have already signed up for a mammography fellowship.
 What’s the point in that?
-In our residency program and many residency programs throughout the country, it is important to remember that 90 percent of residents eventually do private practice and only 10 percent work in academia.
+In most residency programs throughout the country, 90 percent of residents eventually do private practice.
+And, only 10 percent work in academia.
 So, chances are you will not be working only within your specialty.
-In fact, according to many articles (1,2,3), most radiology job descriptions want the new radiologist to not only practice in one subspecialty, but also to cover other areas within radiology.
-So, if you decide to do a half year in the subspecialty of your fellowship, you are also decreasing the opportunity to learn subspecialties outside of your comfort zone.
-And, you are also decreasing your desirability for being hired by a private practice.
+In fact, according to many articles (1,2,3), most radiology job descriptions want the new radiologist to not only practice in one subspecialty but also to cover other areas within radiology.
+So, if you decide to do a half year in your fellowship’s subspecialty, you are also decreasing the opportunity to learn subspecialties outside of your comfort zone.
+And, you are also reducing your desirability for being hired by a private practice.

-For instance, if there are two candidates, one that wants to do only mammography, and another that feels comfortable in reading MSK MRI as well as being sub specialized in mammography, which candidate is going to be chosen by a private practice?
-It’s rather simple.
+For instance, if there are two candidates, one who wants only mammography work and another that feels comfortable reading MSK MRI and being sub-specialized in mammography, which candidate will be chosen by a private practice?
+It’s relatively simple.
 It’s almost always the one that can do both.
 You are missing out on a potential opportunity if you choose to duplicate your fellowship.

-Also, I would also avoid choosing fellowships that are within your comfort zone.
-If you feel like you are a great musculoskeletal MRI reader, it doesn’t make sense to do too many additional rotations in the same subspecialty.
-In private practice, you generally do not want to pigeon hole yourself into only a few areas of a subspecialty.
-A series of fourth year electives or “mini-fellowships” in only areas that you are well versed will limit your ability to learn other subjects and will ultimately prevent you from being comfortable in these modalities when you are a practicing radiologist.
+I would also avoid choosing fellowships that are within your comfort zone.
+If you feel like you know MSK MRI well, it doesn’t make sense to do half the senior year in the same subspecialty.
+In private practice, you generally do not want to pigeonhole yourself into only a few areas of a subspecialty.
+A series of fourth-year electives or “mini-fellowships” in only subspecialties that you are well-versed in will limit your ability to learn other subjects and ultimately prevent you from being comfortable in these modalities after you complete a residency.

 The Conventional Fourth Year Elective Approach

-If you are going down the conventional route of fourth year electives, there are two routes I would choose.
+If you are going down the conventional route of fourth-year electives, there are two routes I would choose.
 First, it would be reasonable to select an emphasis in an area that you are interested but in which you are not doing your fellowship.
-Since you will be completing these electives fairly close in time to looking for full time radiologist work, this will allow you to have a second area of subspecialty confidence and diversify your competencies when you are looking for work.
+Since you will be completing these electives reasonably close in time to looking for full-time radiologist work, you will have a second area of subspecialty confidence and diversify your competencies when looking for a job.